2.6 Building a Repeatable SCP Practice Routine

 Key Takeaways

-• A repeatable practice routine should combine BASK mapping, SJI reasoning, timing, and error analysis.
+• A repeatable routine combines BASK mapping, the four-pass SJI method, timed section practice, and structured error analysis.

 A Repeatable SHRM-SCP Practice Routine

-A strong practice routine combines content review, BASK mapping, SJI comparison, pacing, and error analysis.
-The goal is not just to answer more questions.
-The goal is to make your next answer better because you can explain why the best choice is more strategic, better sequenced, and more defensible.
+A strong routine combines content review, BASK mapping, SJI comparison, section-timed pacing, and error analysis.
+The goal is not to answer more questions — it is to make the next answer better because you can explain why the keyed choice was more strategic, better sequenced, and more defensible.
+Build a five-step loop you run after every practice set.

 Practice loop